olvnwtn/hybrid-teams/README.md

 # Hybrid Teams Project

-Replication package for "Redacted" by Tyler R. Talbot, Olivia B. Newton, and Bryan L. Bonner.
+Replication package for "Redacted" by

 ## Overview